enkidevs/curriculum/excel/beginner/data-validation-filtering-grouping/data-validation.md

 To select a cell click on `Cell range` and click on a cell.

-To select a range of cells starting from a cell, click on a cell and drag in any direction to select a range of cells you want to use this validation on.
+To select a range of cells, click on a particular cell and drag towards the cells on which you want to use a validation.

 Under "Criteria" there are several options:

 ![criteria-options](https://img.enkipro.com/ba4bb0f6f2fd08fb155c92ae0365a658.png)

-And each `option` has a different set of `sub-options` that will appear on the right side after choosing one.
+Each option has a different set of sub-options that will appear on the right side after choosing one.

 We are going to use the `Date` validation for our example, which will give us these options: